 The Franklin Special School District (FSSD) is a K-8 school system with approximately 3,850 students enrolled.
 Students are served by eight schools: four elementary schools, one intermediate school, one middle school, and a K-8 school.
-The FSSD Board of Education has proudly committed itself to meeting and/or exceeding the state’s teacher-pupil ratio requirements, with ratios at: 1 to 20 in kindergarten through third grade, 1 to 22 in fourth grade, and 1 to 25 in grades 5-8.
+The FSSD Board of Education has proudly committed itself to meeting and/or exceeding the state’s teacher-pupil ratio requirements, with ratios at 1 to 20 in kindergarten through third grade, 1 to 22 in fourth grade, and 1 to 25 in grades 5-8.
 All schools and the Central Office are accredited by the AdvancED, one of the largest and most esteemed school accreditation agencies in the country.
-The AdvancED Review Team wrote in its last acccrediation report that the FSSD “shows its commitment to children in academic accountability by providing the best trained educators that can be found.
+The AdvancED Review Team wrote in its last accreditation report that the FSSD “shows its commitment to children in academic accountability by providing the best-trained educators that can be found.
 These teachers and administrators carefully examine the learning needs of each student, collaborate, and develop specific learning goals that are monitored and adjusted as needed.

-Report Card – Franklin Special School District
+Franklin Special School District Report Card

 The Tennessee Department of Education releases an annual Report Card providing a comprehensive showcase of state, district and school-level data for each school year.
 It includes demographics, achievement results, accountability progress, value-added data, attendance figures, graduation rate and more.
 The 2015 report card is based on performance and statistics from the 2014-15 school year.